 Dian Fossey was an American primatologist who had passion for the conservation of gorillas in Africa and led to the increase of gorilla in the world through her efforts that have continued to run down at the research institute she established.

-In the 1966, Dian Fossey met with Dr Louis Leakey back in the United States and Dr Leakey was just looking for a person to study mountain gorillas like Jane Goodall who studied Chimpanzees.
-Dian Fossey returned to Congo at the end of 1966.
+In the 1966, Fossey met with Dr Louis Leakey back in the United States and Dr Leakey was just looking for a person to study mountain gorillas like Jane Goodall who studied Chimpanzees. she returned to Congo at the end of 1966.

 Dian Fossey gained gorillas trust by adapting to the gorilla habitat by chewing celery stalks and walking on knuckles, Dian Fossey spent most of the time habituating gorillas and the locals even gave her a nicknameNyiramachebeli to mean “the woman who lives alone in the mountain”